The Impact of Quantum Computing on Cybersecurity

 This is what Albert Einstein, in famous correspondence, called “spooky action at a distance”.
 This instantaneous link between qubits allows for the creation of a massively correlated computing system.
 By manipulating a single qubit, one influences the entire entangled system.
 This is where the true power of parallel computation is born: with just 300 entangled qubits, a quantum computer could, in theory, explore more states simultaneously than there are atoms in the observable universe (approximately 2300 states versus 1080 atoms).

 Announcements are multiplying and records are being broken.
 While breakthroughs like the 6,100-qubit chip developed by Caltech are spectacular advancements, the number of qubits is only one facet of the challenge.
 The real race is in the quality and stability of these qubits—their ability to maintain their quantum state without errors.
-Current systems are still very sensitive to environmental disturbances (“noise”), which leads to computational errors.
-We are still in the era of “quantum infants”: incredibly promising, but fragile, noisy, and requiring extreme conditions to operate.
-Their maturation, however, is exponential.

 The Bright Side: Simulating Reality to Transform It